 Henry Kaiser is a guitarist, composer, and musical explorer.
 In 2001, Kaiser spent two and a half months in Antarctica on a National Science Foundation Antarctic Artists and Writers Program grant.
-He subsequently returned for nine more visits to work as a research diver.
+He subsequently returned for twelve more visits to work as a research diver.
 His underwater camera work was featured in two Herzog films, The Wild Blue Yonder (2005) and Encounters at the End of the World (2007), which he also produced, and for which he and Lindley composed the score.
 Kaiser served as music producer for Herzog's Grizzly Man (2005) and was nominated for an Academy Award for his work as a producer on Encounters at the End of the World.

 Cheryl is a San Francisco-based composer, performer, field recordist, and instrument builder whose works investigate sounds, structures, and objects from the natural world.
 Her projects cultivate stones, wood, water, ice, sand, shells, feathers, and bones as musical instruments, and often feature one-of-a-kind sculptural instruments and field recordings from remote locales.
 Leonard is fascinated by the subtle textures and intricacies of sounds, especially very quiet phenomena.
 She uses microphones to uncover and explore micro-aural worlds within her sound sources, and develops compositions that highlight the unique voices she discovers.
 Structurally and thematically, her creations often reflect on natural phenomena and processes.
 Her recent work focuses on environmental issues, especially climate change in the polar regions and California and the extinction of species.